If you see something, say something.

 assaulted, listen and encourage your friend to speak with a professional, such

-as a confidential counselor at SMU Counseling and Psychiatric Services,
+as a confidential counselor at SMU Counseling Services,

 214-768-2277.
 Remember that sexual assault can happen to anyone.